mart-mihkel/nixconf/README.md

 ## Devenvs

 Run `nix develop` in the dir with a flake.
+The root flake also includes a development environment for this project.

 See [dev-templates](https://github.com/the-nix-way/dev-templates) repo for dev flake templates